 This Asus ProArt Authority is a good monitor for people who work with graphics, photography, and content creators.
-If you are a beginner designer and on a tight budget, this is the monitor for you to create professional-quality content as per your need.
+If you are a beginner designer on a tight budget, this is the monitor for creating professional-quality content as per your needs.

 This monitor has excellent viewing angles of 178 degrees and displays colors well.
-This monitor also has 100% coverage of the sRGB color space and 99.5% Arabic RGB/rec, and 95% DCI P3.
+This monitor also has 100% coverage of the sRGB color space, 99.5% Arabic RGB/rec, and 95% DCI P3.

-This monitor is perfect for graphic designers and other people who need a high-quality monitor.
+This monitor is perfect for graphic designers and others needing a high-quality monitor.
 It is compatible with PCs, Macs, and modern game consoles.

-Splendid Video Intelligence Technology takes care of the colors, brightness, contrast, and sharpness so that you can have a great picture.
-There are 6 preset video modes that you can choose from on the monitor menu.
+Splendid Video Intelligence Technology takes care of the colors, brightness, contrast, and sharpness to have a great picture.
+You can choose from six preset video modes on the monitor menu.